Continuously export Microsoft Defender for Cloud data

 - Security findings.
 These can be thought of as 'sub' recommendations and belong to a 'parent' recommendation.
 For example:

-- The recommendation “Vulnerabilities in your virtual machines should be remediated” will have a ‘sub’ recommendation for every vulnerability identified by the vulnerability scanner.
+- The recommendation Machines should have vulnerability findings resolved has a 'sub' recommendation for every vulnerability identified by the vulnerability scanner.

 If you’re configuring a continuous export with the REST API, always include the parent with the findings.